 HA: What are the most important hygiene and safety tips you could share with us?

 - Make sure that leftovers are cooled as quickly as you can (within 90 minutes if possible) and are refrigerated in an airtight container.
 This should help them last for a few days, or alternatively they can also be frozen for a later date.

 - Never put open metal cans in the fridge – always empty the contents into tupperware or a bowl and make sure it’s covered.
 This is because the metal can oxidise in the fridge, putting the contents at risk of contamination from rust.

 - Make sure spills are cleaned up as soon as possible, to stop bacteria and mold developing.
 To make cleaning easy, cover shelves in sticky back plastic or use mats which can be easily removed and cleaned/replaced.

 - Expiration dates – allocate a section of your fridge or use a different colored basket to put items in which will expire in the next week or so, so that you don’t mistakenly eat anything past its best.

 - Keep your fridge at the right temperature (below 5° C) and minimise door open time to help keep food fresh, as well as save on energy bills.

-Good fridge organisation and hygiene is particularly relevant around annual celebrations and seasonal changes.
+Good fridge organization and hygiene are particularly relevant around annual celebrations and seasonal changes.
 For example, when lots of food is bought to feed the family for Christmas, or the change in temperature from spring to summer make it important to make sure food hasn’t spoiled.
-These tips should make sure that your fridge is always in tip top condition.
+These tips should make sure that your fridge is always in tip-top condition.